tessjk/clinical-readmission-project/README.md

-# Hospital Readmission Project
+# Clinical Readmission Project

 ## Overview
-This project predicts 30-day hospital readmissions using structured and unstructured data.
+This project predicts 30-day clinical readmissions using structured and unstructured data.
 It includes data cleaning, modeling, and entity extraction from discharge notes.

 ## How to Run
 1. Install dependencies with: